Te-k/sdanalyzer/README.md

 ## License

-This code is released un GPLv3 license.
+This code is released under GPLv3 license.